 Can children do a blacksmith forging experience?

-Yes, I’m happy to have children on a Blacksmith Forging Experience.
+Yes, I’m happy to have children on a Standard Blacksmith Forging Experience.

 If the child is aged 16 or under, we ask that a parent or other adult comes along with them.
-The parent be present (cost £120), or can also do a forging experience (cost for 2 people £205).
+The parent can be present (cost £120), or can also do a forging experience (cost for 2 people £205).
 We’re happy to have children as young as age 7.

 Yes.
 Most people make a small knife, typically a cheese knife, but people could also make a coat hook, bottle opener, arrow head or something else.

 I’m happy for anything to be made that can be done (with my help) during the time we have available.

 Feel free to mention when booking / buying a voucher if you would maybe prefer something else as I will be able to tell you if I think that it would be possible and gives me a chance to pre-plan.